F5Networks/f5-telemetry-streaming/docs/output-example.rst

 System Information
 ------------------
-The following shows the system information that Telemetry Streaming collects.
+The following shows the system information that F5 BIG-IP Telemetry Streaming collects.

 ..
-NOTE:: In Telemetry Streaming 1.24 and later, properties that require the bash endpoint are skipped if bash is not available on the target BIG-IP: system.diskStorage, system.diskLatency, system.apmState, and all tmstats properties (used with “Splunk legacy” format).
+NOTE:: In F5 BIG-IP Telemetry Streaming 1.24 and later, properties that require the bash endpoint are skipped if bash is not available on the target BIG-IP: system.diskStorage, system.diskLatency, system.apmState, and all tmstats properties (used with “Splunk legacy” format).

 **Additional properties** |br|
-The following properties were introduced in recent Telemetry Streaming versions.
+The following properties were introduced in recent F5 BIG-IP Telemetry Streaming versions.
 These properties do not appear in the output in previous versions.
-The following table shows the TS version the property was introduced, the type of output, and property (with description if applicable).
+The following table shows the BIG-IP TS version the property was introduced, the type of output, and property (with description if applicable).

 .. list-table::
       :widths: 20 20 200
       :header-rows: 1

-      * - TS Version
+      * - Version
         - Type
         - Property